WB-Portfolio/RealTimeMonitoring/README.md

    2- Create a DataBase using this command (The name here is Selenium, change it if you want):
 #  curl -i -XPOST http://localhost:8086/query --data-urlencode "q=CREATE DATABASE Selenium"

-   3- Open GRAFANA, select data source and import the Dashboard Json file included in this project
+   3- Open GRAFANA, select data source and connect InfluxDB instance to GRAFANA.

+   4- Create a Dashboard on GRAFANA and use the Json configuration file included in this project to set the Dashbord up.

-   4- Fill the Configuration.properties file with your local properties:
+   5- Fill the Configuration.properties file with your local properties:
       - Database Name
       - Database URL
       - Driver binaries paths for Windows users